 While there are several companies that make some pretty good models, I’ll break down a few good choices for car enthusiasts that are looking to get started with applying foam.

 This is one of the best values as far as foam guns go, and provides quite a bit of customization.
-This one has brass attachments which I would recommend for any detailer or enthusiast, since some models may come with plastic hose attachments that can crack or leak.
+This one has stainless steel fittings which I would recommend for any detailer or enthusiast, since some models may come with plastic hose attachments that can crack or leak.

 There are a bunch of different foam cannons available, but it really depends on personal preference.
 There are some higher-quality foam cannons on the market, but unless you are a serious detailer that prefers the best of the best, it simply may not be worth the investment.